personal-jwilson/JohnsHopkins_Coursera/README.md

-## Repository for John Hopkins data science specializatio on Coursera
+## Repository for John Hopkins data science specialization on Coursera